kutinden/buyingacar/README.md

 - second key for the car if you have one
 - proof of insurance

 1. Mention that you are really busy, schedule a dealership visit on Saturday evening around 30 minutes to 1 hour until closing time.
 Saturday is the busiest day in dealerships, everyone will be tired and want to go home sooner and this will save you from typical dealer upsell tricks and additional insurance / warranty / options they might want to add.
 Refuse all of them, do not believe anything about extended warranties or additional protections.
 Salespeople are never entirely honest with you - your interests about money are exactly opposite, you have no reason to believe anything you cannot check yourself.
-You likely can get some products cheaper elesewhere, there is nothing special about current time that will be different tomorrow when you are out of the dealership that would prevent you from buying anything they offer from someone else.
+You likely can get some products cheaper elsewhere, there is nothing special about current time that will be different tomorrow when you are out of the dealership that would prevent you from buying anything they offer from someone else.

 2. Make sure trade-in value they offer after they see your car is the same that was offered over the email.
 Check that the final OTD price matches the one you had in email.
 If something does not match and you believe that they could've checked that online with you before visit, politely check if there was any mistake, and if they try to start a negotiation either on trade-in or on a new car, stop talking, walk away and try the next best offer.
 This will be hard to do (and this is why dealerships want you to come so badly), it is up to you to decide.
 Probability of such event is small, but it still exists.
 Remember: they have no way to force you to stay in the dealership or listen to them (except brainwashing you), you can walk away at any moment.